Clicky

 God’s wrath is prepared for those who disobey him, as we see throughout the Scriptures.
 But those who respond to His call are never subjected to His fury.
 Believers may and do face God’s wrath.

 However, such discipline is meant to help us develop and evolve our relationship with God and the Christian faith.
-Nevertheless, God’s wrath is a final judgment for all His foes or those who have turned away from him.
+Nevertheless, God’s wrath is a final judgment for all His foes or those who have turned away from Him.
+In fact, God’s righteous anger is in perfect accord with God’s justice.

 In the Scripture, you’ll see this contrast between God’s wrath for sinners and His affection for His own.
 The waves of the deluge bring God’s wrath down on the people of Noah’s day, but Noah and his family[1] are spared.
 Sodom and Gomorrah are punished, and Lot is delivered from his captivity.